terraform-google-modules/terraform-example-foundation/README.md

             ├── sample-single-prod
             └── sample-standard-prod
 ```
-The projects code includes two options for creating projects, one is the standard projects module which creates a project per environment and another which creates a standalone project for one environment.
+The code in this step includes two options for creating projects.
+The first is the standard projects module which creates a project per environment and the second creates a standalone project for one environment.
 If relevant for your use case, there are also two optional submodules which can be used to create a subnet per project and a dedicated private DNS zone per project.

 Usage instructions are available for the network step in the [README](./3-projects/README.md).

 ### Final view

-Once all stages have been executed, your organization should look something like this with projects being the lowest nodes in the tree.
+Once all steps above have been executed your GCP organization should represent the structure shown below, with projects being the lowest nodes in the tree.

 ```
 example-organization/